JessieChiu1/Misfit_Server/README.md

 ## libraries and what they are
 - `express` - framework for the Node.js backend.
 (Middleware, Routing, loading static files, error handling)
-- `dotenv` - access your sensitive information from the `.env` file, things such as API key, secret key, password, and other sensitive informations you don't want other to use
+- `dotenv` - access your sensitive information from the `.env` file, things such as API key, secret key, password, and other sensitive information you don't want other to use
 - `bcrypt` - used for securely hashing passwords, that's what the `SECRET_KEY` is for, a code to hash and un-hash the password for verification
 - `jsonwebtoken`
     - authentication and authorization tool